Irene-Ren/ShangHaiTechCS271-Hws/hw5/Pics/Report.md

 ##### Conclusions

+- From smoothing effect, in all, implicit performs better than explicit, cotangent performs better than uniform, thus it is usually cotangent implicit > cotangent explicit > uniform implicit > uniform explicit.
+BUT, if the mesh have some nasty faces in the beginning, like having very long sharp faces, the uniform performs better.

 - From Similarity with original Models, the cotangent methods (implicit and explicit) outperforms the uniform methods (implicit and explicit).

 - From stability, the mean methods (implicit and explicit) outperforms the cotangent methods (implicit and explicit), since cotangent weights may cause vertices exceeds other vertices around it and cause flip in normals and faces, causing faces to disappear.